WHAT DOES AN ACADEMIC ADVISOR DO?

 - Liaison: Liaises with other departments in AS and E and the Simon Business School, student clubs/organizations, and assists in alumni engagement.

-- Event Coordination: Coordinates with the Undergraduate Business team on event management and coordinates student engagement plan to outline the student experience.
+- Event Coordination: Coordinates with the Undergraduate Business team on event management and coordinates the student engagement plan to outline the student experience.

 - Event Planning: Plans and coordinates student events each semester, including Admissions informational sessions, alumni panels, open houses, departmental graduation ceremonies, etc.